 Another common issue with snorkel masks, is when you squint, smile or laugh, wrinkles or lines are made beside your nose, sometimes allowing for water to seep in.
 There are very few out there that won’t leak a little when this occurs.
 So, really, you need to stop laughing, if possible or you will always have the same problem.

 Even if you do though, the lines and wrinkles often remain.
 When this occurs, you need to pull your face to the side or downwards to straighten the surface out.
 As this is not exactly a problem with the mask, there’s no reason to dive out there for a new one.

 Another, though rare, the occurrence is leakage around or through the glass.
 This can be checked by holding with the floor and its faceplate parallel.
 Pour water onto it.
 If droplets of water appear on the outside, the faceplate seal is compromised.

 Check The Skirt Size

-When working out how to fit a snorkel mask you need to get out of the mindset, if you have it, that the size of the lenses and frame of the mask are related to how well it fits or not.
+When working out how to fit a snorkel mask you need to get out of the mindset, if you have it, that the size of the lenses and frame are related to how well it fits or not.
 Don’t be so concerned about how wide or narrow it is, especially if it stops you looking for what’s important – the skirt size.
 The skirt is the part that contacts your face.

-It’s not hard to find the best snorkel mask or scuba mask, you just need to think things through and know exactly what to look for and how to check it.
-There are so many different masks out there, but hopefully, with our help in this post, it won’t be quite as difficult as it was the last time you tried.
+It’s not hard to find the best snorkel mask or dive mask, you just need to think things through and know exactly what to look for and how to check it.
+There are so many different choices out there, but hopefully, with our help in this post, it won’t be quite as difficult as it was the last time you tried.